RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 2.md

 C.	Power	distribution	units.
 D.	Building	access	points.

 ### Question # 2 - Limits	 within 	a 	cloud	environment	can 	be	either	hard	limits	or	limits capable 	of	adjusting	 to	 current	demands	 and	circumstances.
 Which	 of	 the following	 concepts	 encapsulates	allowing 	a	 limit 	to	adjust	to	current circumstances,	without 	the	 actual 	limit	 value 	changing?
 A.	Loaning.
 B.	Borrowing.
-C.	Adaptin g.
+C.	Adapting.
 D.	Scaling.

 ### Question # 3 - When 	dealing 	with	a	cloud	 environment	that	has	resource	pooling	and multitenancy,	a	cloud	 customer 	may	 want	contractual	assurances	that sufficient	resources	 to	 start	 and	operate	 their 	services	will	always	be available.
 What	is	this	type	of	assurance	 called?
 A.	Limit.
 B.	Reservation.
 C.	Share.